bogbook/bog/readme.md

 **WARNING** This is very new and experimental software, **not intended for use in production**.
 Pull-requests are welcome, and if you find anything wrong feel free to report it in public.

 Try it online at http://bogbook.com/ !

+but nothing will load into the browser unless you request a public key,  so try mine: http://bogbook.com/#@218Fd2bCrmXe4gwnMg5Gcb9qVZrjXquym2AlelbkBro=

 ### What?